Hyle-org/devhub-hyle/docs/concepts/transaction.md

 # Transactions on Hylé

-On [traditional blockchains](./hyle-vs-vintage-blockchains.md),  users sign their transactions with a wallet and submit them to a node for block inclusion.

-On Hylé, onchain operations are split into two distinct transactions:

-- Blob transaction: describes the intended operation.
-- Proof transaction: proves the correct execution of the operation.

-We cut these in two steps because ZK proofs take longer to generate than traditional signature.

-Why two steps ?
-Because zkProof are not as fast to generate as traditional signatures.
-By sequencing your intent with a blob transaction, you can later update the state with a proof transaction after the proof is ready.
-For more details, read our [pipelined proving principles](./pipelined-proving.md).
+Hylé introduces a novel transaction model that separates intent from proof, optimizing for scalability and privacy.

+Unlike [traditional blockchains](./hyle-vs-vintage-blockchains.md), where transactions are executed and proven in a single step, Hylé employs a two-step process called [pipelined proving](./pipelined-proving.md):

+1. **Blob-transaction**: outlines a state change for sequencing.
+2. **Proof-transaction**: provides a proof of the state change for settlement.

-Each proof transaction (unless using recursion) proves a single blob.
-If a blob transaction contains multiple blobs, a separate proof is needed for each blob.
+Each proof transaction verifies a single blob.
+If a blob transaction contains multiple blobs, each requires a separate proof.

-Once all blobs are proven, the blob transaction is considered **settled**, and the states of the referenced contracts are updated.
+Once all blobs are proven, the blob transaction is settled, and the referenced contract states are updated.

-## Example: token transfer

-For a token transfer, a blob transaction contains two blobs:

-- Identity blob: verifies the sender’s identity and authorizes the transfer.
-- Transfer: executes the token transfer.

-These two blobs require two corresponding proof transactions.

 ## Blob transaction structure

-A **blob transaction** includes two key fields:
+A **blob transaction** consists of:

 - An **identity** string.
-See [the dedicated page on identity](./identity.md).
+See [identity](./identity.md).
 - A list of **blobs**, each containing:
-  - A **contract name** string.
+  - A **contract name** (string).
-  - A **data** binary field, which will be parsed by the contract.
+  - A **data** field (binary), which the contract parses.

-For the token transfer example, the blob transaction looks like this:
+## Proof transaction structure

+A **proof transaction** includes:

+- A **contract name** (string).
+- **Proof data** (binary), containing:
+  - A zero-knowledge proof.
+  - The smart contract output.

+For Risc0 and SP1, the proof data's smart contract output follows `HyleOutput` as defined in the [smart contract ABI](./smart-contracts.md).

+## Example: token transfer

+A token transfer involves two blobs in a blob transaction:

+- **Identity blob**: Verifies the sender’s identity and authorizes the transfer.
+- **Transfer blob**: Executes the token transfer.

+Each blob requires a corresponding proof transaction.

+### Blob transaction

 ```json
 {